Excerpts from Brett Stewart's Ultimate Obstacle Race Training, Ulysses Press, 2012

-What is an Obstacle Race or Mud Run?
+What is an Obstacle Course Race (OCR) or Mud Run?

-On the most basic level, any event where impediments or challenges are placed on the course in the path of competitors is an Obstacle Race.
-Based on this definition, one could argue that events like the Durham Doughman made famous by Adam Richman on Man V Food could be lumped into this category; however this book will focus on challenges slightly larger than a few dozen sweet confectionary treats.
-While the gastric pitfalls of most “real” obstacle races may bear some similarities to navigating a quadrathlon with a belly full of dough; in Obstacle Race Training we’ll be climbing, crawling and navigating obstacles that require strength, endurance, stamina, a healthy dose of courage, and a can-do attitude — you can’t get “tough enough to crush the world’s most bad-ass courses” without the proper mindset and drive.
+On the most basic level, any event where impediments or challenges are placed on the course in the path of competitors is an Obstacle Course Race, most commonly known by the acronym OCR.
+Based on this definition, one could argue that events like the Durham Doughman made famous by Adam Richman on Man V Food could be lumped into this category; however we'll focus on challenges slightly larger than a few dozen sweet confectionary treats.
+While the gastric pitfalls of most “real” obstacle races may bear some similarities to navigating a quadrathlon with a belly full of dough; in Ultimate Obstacle Race Training we’ll be climbing, crawling and navigating obstacles that require strength, endurance, stamina, a healthy dose of courage, and a can-do attitude — you can’t get “tough enough to crush the world’s most bad-ass courses” without the proper mindset and drive.
 So, what is an obstacle race?
-Let’s ask Alex Patterson, CMO of Tough Mudder:
+Let’s ask Alex Patterson, (former) CMO of Tough Mudder:

 “An obstacle race is equal parts mental toughness and physical endurance.
 These events require the primal desire to conquer the course and the physical dexterity to tackle each obstacle that we (happily) put in your way”